Final Fantasy Crystal Chronicles: My Life as a Darklord: Synopsis

 My Life as a Darklord takes place in the direct aftermath of Final Fantasy Crystal Chronicles: My Life as a King, following the vanishing of Miasma from the world as depicted during the ending of the original Crystal Chronicles.
 The world is divided between the four allied races—Clavats, Lilties, Yukes and Selkies—and monsters that terrorised the world during the Miasma's existence.
 Following his defeat in My Life as a King, the original Darklord went to sleep within the Dark Crystal, allowing monsters to continue existing following the loss of Miasma.
 Upon her ascension, the Darklord's daughter Mira resolves to mount a campaign against the rest of the world.
-Over the course of her campaign, it is revealed that Mira's mother was one of the Selkie tribe, and the Darklord's wish was to create a bridge between monsters and the other tribes.
+Over the course of her campaign, it is revealed that Mira's mother was one of the Clavat tribe, and the Darklord's wish was to create a bridge between monsters and the other tribes.
 After the final campaign against King Leo, protagonist of My Life as a King, Mira decides to forgo her plan for world domination and fulfil her father's wish of bringing coexistence between monsters and the other tribes.